jpdevries/generator-modx-package/README.md

 ```

 ## Building Package
 Assuming you answered yes when asked to create a config file, you're `_build/build.config.php` file should already be created.
-Simply execute `build.transport.php` like so to build your package like so:
+Simply execute `build.transport.php` like so to build your package:
 ```bash
 php _build/build.transport.php
 ```